UummProject/uumm-prototype/support/Broken meritocracy.md

 If you can trade the merit you end up with a system ruled by the entities that have more economic power and any required capacity intrinsic to the merit is gone.

-In consequence, you end up with a system where the goal is to maximize profit and the entities that rule it don't have the necessary capacities to do so (other than having economy power).
+In consequence, you end up with a system where the goal is to maximize profit and the entities that rule it don't have the necessary capacities to do so (other than having economic power).

-`Fun game: How many ICOs use ERC20 tokens for governance?`
+`Fun game: How many ICOs and platforms use ERC20 tokens and other currencies for governance?`

 ### 3. Tokenized merit
 This is not a desired feature but a limitation.
 In order to operate in a system that can scale, we need merit in a quantifiable format.

-This should be some sort of none-exchangeable token, but not necessarily, for example in the case of Bitcoin, this is how many times a miner has been the first to find the block hash within a defined amount of blocks.
+This should be some sort of none-exchangeable capacity-for-decision-making token, although it may have other formats.

+_In the case of Bitcoin, this is how many times a miner has been the first to find the block hash within a defined amount of blocks._

-In the case of nation state elections, this your ID card.
+_In the case of nation state elections, this your ID card._

-In the first iteration of Uumm, this is a number of contributions done by an entity.
+_In the first iteration of [Uumm](https://xavivives.github.io/Uumm/), this is a number of contributions done by an entity._

 ## System failure